Posts Tagged ‘cassette’

 The regular service of analogue machines which will involve the mechanical alignment then electrical alignment / calibration is really important if you’re attempting to get optimum transfers and reduce any risk of damaging the potentially fragile tape.

-While some of our machines are serviced by others we like to regularly check them and have gradually bought our regular servicing in house.
+While some of our machines are serviced by others we like to regularly check them and have gradually brought our regular servicing in house.
 Of course this needs specialised tools, test tapes and gauges, often totally unavailable new now.

 On a lucky eBay day I happened to win one of these beauties, an Information Terminals M-300 gauge.
 This enables you to accurately set the tape guide height and also the head stroke.
 It is a universal gauge and can be used across many decks.